Determining an unbounded potential for an elliptic equation with a power type nonlinearity: Introduction

 The rest of this paper is organized as follows.
 In section \ref{section well-posedness} we prove the well-posedness of the boundary value problem \eqref{intro mainbvp}.
 In sections \ref{section proof of main} to \ref{section proof of thirdthm} the proofs for Theorems \ref{mainthm}, \ref{secondthm} and \ref{thirdthm} are given. \\

 \textbf{Acknowledgements.} The author was supported by the Finnish Centre of Excellence in Inverse Modelling and Imaging (Academy of Finland grant 284715).
-The author would like to thank Mikko Salo for helpful discussions on everything related to inverse problems.
+The author would like to thank the anonymous referee for helpful comments and Mikko Salo for helpful discussions on everything related to inverse problems.